pjschroeder/pjschroeder.github.io/Specializations.md

 ### Research Specializations
 I specialize in three primary areas of research

-**Health** My health research interests focus on the organizational wellness and quality of care.
+<span style="color:green">**Health**</span> My health research interests focus on the organizational wellness and quality of care.
 This includes the management of healthcare organizations, the management of healthcare operations, and the patients’ perspectives of care.
 _Organizational management_
 * Leadership
 * Patient safety